Register Now

 Pooja is an enthusiastic and friendly lawyer who enjoys getting to know her clients and advocating them.
 Pooja holds a Master of Law (Honours) and a Bachelor of Arts from the University of Auckland.
 She is a legal aid registered lawyer, with experience in advising in all aspects of immigration law, including visas, residence appeals, and refugee and protection claims.
 Pooja has significant experience in the Family Court.
 Pooja’s passion for legal representation is coupled with a deep interest in human rights legislature, international criminal law, and refugee case law.
 She has successfully been involved in many cases involving complex issues across domestic and international spheres.
 Pooja also advocates for victims of domestic violence in the immigration and family law fields.

-Austin Lange, Associate, Young Hunter Lawyers
+Austin Lange, Senior Associate, Young Hunter Lawyer

 INT256NZA04B1